-10.41 Second Supplemental Indenture, by and between RenaissanceRe Holdings Ltd. and Deutsche Bank Trust Company Americas (f/k/a Bankers Trust Company), dated as of January 31, 2003.
+10.40 Senior Indenture, dated as of July 1, 2001, between RenaissanceRe Holdings Ltd., as Issuer, and Bankers Trust Company, as Trustee.
+(12) 10.41 Second Supplemental Indenture, by and between RenaissanceRe Holdings Ltd. and Deutsche Bank Trust Company Americas (f/k/a Bankers Trust Company), dated as of January 31, 2003.
 (14) 10.42 Second Amended and Restated Reimbursement Agreement, dated as of April 27, 2007, by and among Renaissance Reinsurance Ltd., Renaissance Reinsurance of Europe, Glencoe Insurance Ltd., DaVinci Reinsurance Ltd., RenaissanceRe Holdings Ltd., Wachovia Bank, National Association, as Issuing Bank, Administrative Agent, and Collateral Agent for the Lenders, certain Co-Syndication Agents, ING Bank N.V., as Documentation Agent, and certain Lenders party thereto.
 (17) 10.43 Master Reimbursement Agreement, dated as of April 29, 2009, by and between Renaissance Reinsurance Ltd. and Citibank Europe PLC.
+(20)

-(20) 10.44 Pledge Agreement, dated as of April 29, 2009, by and between Renaissance Reinsurance Ltd. and Citibank Europe PLC.
-(20) 10.45 Agreement Regarding Use of Aircraft Interest, dated as of November 17, 2009, by and between RenaissanceRe Holdings Ltd. and Neill A. Currie.
-(42) 10.46 RenaissanceRe Holdings Ltd. 2010 Restricted Stock Unit Plan.
-(42) 10.47 Form of Restricted Stock Unit Agreement, pursuant to which restricted stock unit grants are made under the RenaissanceRe Holdings Ltd. 2010 Restricted Stock Unit Plan.
-(42) 10.48 Senior Indenture, dated as of March 17, 2010, among RenRe North America Holdings Inc., as Issuer, RenaissanceRe Holdings Ltd., as Guarantor, and Deutsche Bank Trust Companies America, as Trustee.
-(33) 10.49 First Supplemental Indenture, dated as of March 17, 2010, among RenRe North America Holdings Inc., as Insurer, RenaissanceRe Holdings Ltd., as Guarantor, and Deutsche Bank Trust Companies America, as Trustee.
-(33) 10.50 Senior Debt Securities Guarantee Agreement, dated as of March 17, 2010, between RenaissanceRe Holdings Ltd., as Guarantor, and Deutsche Bank Trust Companies America, as Guarantee Trustee.
-(33) 10.51 Waiver Agreement, dated as of January 21, 2011, by and among RenRe North America Holdings Inc., RenaissanceRe Holdings Ltd. and Deutsche Bank Trust Company Americas, as Trustee.
-(41) 10.52 Credit Agreement, dated as of April 22, 2010, by and among RenaissanceRe Holdings Ltd., as Borrower, the financial institutions parties thereto, as Lenders, and Bank of America, N.A., as Fronting Bank, LC Administrator and Administrative Agent.
-(34) 10.53 Amendment, Consent and Waiver to Credit Agreement, dated as of January 18, 2011, by and among RenaissanceRe Holdings Ltd., as Borrower, the financial institutions parties thereto, as Lenders, and Bank of America, N.A., as Fronting Bank, LC Administrator and Administrative Agent.
-(41) 10.54 Third Amended and Restated Reimbursement Agreement, dated as of April 22, 2010, by and among Renaissance Reinsurance Ltd., Renaissance Reinsurance of Europe, Glencoe Insurance Ltd., DaVinci Reinsurance Ltd., RenaissanceRe Holdings Ltd., the financial institutions parties thereto and Wells Fargo Bank, National Association, as successor by merger to Wachovia Bank, National Association, as issuing bank, collateral agent and administrative agent.
-(34) 10.55 Amendment, Consent and Waiver to Third Amended and Restated Reimbursement Agreement, dated as of January 18, 2011, by and among Renaissance Reinsurance Ltd., Renaissance Reinsurance of Europe, Glencoe Insurance Ltd., DaVinci Reinsurance Ltd., RenaissanceRe Holdings Ltd., the financial institutions parties thereto and Wells Fargo Bank, National Association, as issuing bank, collateral agent and administrative agent.
+- 10.44 Pledge Agreement, dated as of April 29, 2009, by and between Renaissance Reinsurance Ltd. and Citibank Europe PLC.
+(20) - 10.45 Agreement Regarding Use of Aircraft Interest, dated as of November 17, 2009, by and between RenaissanceRe Holdings Ltd. and Neill A. Currie.
+(42) - 10.46 RenaissanceRe Holdings Ltd. 2010 Restricted Stock Unit Plan.
+(42) - 10.47 Form of Restricted Stock Unit Agreement, pursuant to which restricted stock unit grants are made under the RenaissanceRe Holdings Ltd. 2010 Restricted Stock Unit Plan.
+(42) - 10.48 Senior Indenture, dated as of March 17, 2010, among RenRe North America Holdings Inc., as Issuer, RenaissanceRe Holdings Ltd., as Guarantor, and Deutsche Bank Trust Companies America, as Trustee.
+(33) - 10.49 First Supplemental Indenture, dated as of March 17, 2010, among RenRe North America Holdings Inc., as Insurer, RenaissanceRe Holdings Ltd., as Guarantor, and Deutsche Bank Trust Companies America, as Trustee.
+(33) - 10.50 Senior Debt Securities Guarantee Agreement, dated as of March 17, 2010, between RenaissanceRe Holdings Ltd., as Guarantor, and Deutsche Bank Trust Companies America, as Guarantee Trustee.
+(33) - 10.51 Waiver Agreement, dated as of January 21, 2011, by and among RenRe North America Holdings Inc., RenaissanceRe Holdings Ltd. and Deutsche Bank Trust Company Americas, as Trustee.
+(41) 10.52 Credit Agreement, dated as of April 22, 2010, by and among RenaissanceRe Holdings Ltd., as Borrower, the financial institutions parties thereto, as Lenders, and Bank of America, N.A., as Fronting - Bank, LC Administrator and Administrative Agent.
+(34)

+Amendment, Consent and Waiver to Credit Agreement, dated as of January 18, 2011, by and among RenaissanceRe Holdings Ltd., as Borrower, the financial institutions parties thereto, as Lenders, and Bank of America, N.A., as Fronting Bank, LC Administrator and Administrative Agent.
+(41) - Third Amended and Restated Reimbursement Agreement, dated as of April 22, 2010, by and among Renaissance Reinsurance Ltd., Renaissance Reinsurance Etd., Renaissance Reinsurance Ltd., Ren - Amendment, Consent and Waiver to Third Amended and Restated Reimbursement Agreement, dated as of January 18, 2011, by and among Renaissance Reinsurance Ltd., Renaissance Reinsurance of Europe, Glencoe Insurance Ltd., DaVinci Reinsurance Ltd., RenaissanceRe Holdings Ltd., the financial institutions parties thereto and Wells Fargo Bank, National Association, as issuing bank, collateral agent and administrative agent.
 (41)